For many years, GreenTech

 of Cheap, Off-peak Clean Energy.
 The “Windfuels” moniker

-is apt because about 99% of the inexpensive, clean, off-peak
+is apt because the vast majority of the inexpensive,

-energy that has come online in the past several years in the
+clean, off-peak energy that has come online in the past several

 U.S. has been wind, but nuclear energy may be the best option